NPR: Sexual harassment

 In October 2017, sexual harassment charges were leveled against Michael Oreskes, senior vice president of news and editorial director since 2015.
 Some of the accusations dated back to when he was Washington, D.C. bureau chief for The New York Times during the 1990s, while others involved his conduct at NPR, where eight women filed sexual harassment complaints against Oreskes.
 After a report on the Times accusations was published in The Washington Post, NPR put Oreskes on administrative leave, and the following day his resignation was requested.
 CNN's Brian Stelter reported that NPR staffers were dissatisfied with the handling of Oreskes, were demanding an external investigation, and that Oreskes poisoned the newsroom atmosphere by abusing his position to meet young women.
 Oreskes resigned at the request of CEO Jarl Mohn, was denied severance and separation benefits, and reimbursed NPR $1,800 in expense account charges related to his meetings with women.

+In April 2026, Throughline co-host Ramtin Arablouie left NPR amid an internal investigation.
+A colleague alleged Arablouie discussed his personal life during one-on-one meetings, made inappropriate comments during team meetings and flirted with guests and a contract employee.
+The employee said Arablouie described one producer as "a case for race mixing."